Cyber-Quant/ULFQAP/README.md

 README
 ---

-Cyber is currently a classical Qualitative Analysis Platform.
+Cyber is evolving into an A.I.
+Qualitative Analysis Platform.